spearwolf/signalize/README.md

 Under the hood the event library [spearwolf/eventize](https://github.com/spearwolf/eventize) is used &rarr; In fact, *__signals__ and __events__ can complement each other very well*.

-It has no dependencies on other frameworks and can therefore be used standalone or in addition to other frameworks (such as react, angular or _insert-your-favorite-framework-here_)
+It has no dependencies on other packages and can therefore be used standalone or in addition to other frameworks (such as react, angular or _insert-your-favorite-framework-here_)

 # Usage